hello-robot/stretch_ros/stretch_calibration/README.md

    `rosrun stretch_calibration update_urdf_after_xacro_change.sh`

 This will update the uncalibrated URDF with the current xacro files and then create a calibrated URDF using the most recent calibration parameters.

+## Revert to a Previous Calibration

+When a new calibration is performed, it is timestamped and added to the calibration directory under "stretch_user/".
+If you'd like to revert to a previous calibration, you may run the following command.
+It will move the most recent calibration files to a reversion directory and update the calibration in the stretch_description package from the remaining most recent calibration files.

+1. Revert to the previous head calibration

+   `rosrun stretch_calibration revert_to_previous_calibration.sh`

 ## License